Conductivity and thermoelectric coefficients of doped SrTiO$_3$ at high temperatures: Formulation of the model

-\textit{Formulation of the model.} We are interested in the high-temperature region where quantum statistics of electrons is irrelevant and it is sufficient to consider each electron individually interacting with lattice phonons.
+We are interested in the high-temperature region where quantum statistics of electrons is irrelevant and it is sufficient to consider each electron individually interacting with lattice phonons.
 The Hamiltonian of an electron coupled to transverse optical phonons is

 where $\rho_m=5.11$ g/cm$^3$ is the STO mass density, $\psi(\mathbf{r})$ is the electron annihilation operator and $\mathbf{u}(\mathbf{r})$ is the atomic displacement field related to the optical transverse mode (TO), $\nabla \mathbf{u}=0$.
 Dispersion of this mode is $\omega(k) = \sqrt{\omega_{TO}^2 + (sk)^2}$ where $s \approx 7.5\cdot 10^5$ cm/s is the TO mode velocity~\cite{Svel} and $\omega_{TO}$ is the temperature-dependent gap which grows with temperature~\cite{Behnia2020,YamadaShirane,Baurle}; in particular, $\omega_{TO}$ varies between 5 meV and 18 meV when $T$ grows from 100 K to 800 K. Bilinear coupling (\ref{H1}) to transverse phonons was proposed recently as a possible mechanism for superconductivity in doped STO~\cite{Dirk2019}; we develop this idea further in a separate publication~\cite{KiselevFeigelman}.
 Another possible type of electron's coupling to transverse TO phonons may contain vector term of the type of $i(\psi^+\nabla\psi - h.c.) \mathbf{u}$, but we will not consider its effects here.